-- Use social proof, such as case-study videos and testimonials, to highlight the fact that others with similar challenges were able to drive the results they needed with your product as-is.
+- Use social proof, such as case-study videos and testimonials, to highlight the fact that others with similar challenges have achieved the results they needed with your product as it is.

-Objection 5.
+Sales Objection Example 5.
 “We’re already working with X competitor”

-The second is that they are unhappy but are currently under contract and not able to spend more now on your solution.
-There are multiple ways to respond to such an objection.
+Perhaps your prospect is working with a competitor—and happy with that relationship.
+Or, perhaps they are unhappy, but currently under contract and unable to spend more now on your solution.

-- "That’s good to hear.
-[Competitor] is a great company.
+Sample Response 1.
+(Comparative): “That’s good to hear.
+[Competitor] is a top performer.
 In fact, we run into them in our sales cycle every now and then.
-Companies that choose to transfer on to our platform often find that our product makes accomplishing [X goal] much easier because it has [unique benefit #1] and [unique benefit #2].”
+However, businesses that choose to transfer to our platform often find our product makes accomplishing [X goal] much easier because it has [unique benefit #1] and [unique benefit #2].”

-Alternatively, you can send a quick point of view on questions to ask that vendor, highlighting some of the vendor’s shortcomings when compared with your offering.
+2. Send a quick POV to the prospect with questions to ask the competing vendor, highlighting some of the vendor’s shortcomings when compared with your offering.

-- "At this point, I’m not asking you to rip anything out.
-I’d just like the opportunity to show you how we’re different and how we’ve provided additional value to our customers.
+Sample Response 2.
+(Proof): “At this point, I’m not asking you to rip anything out.
+I’d just like the opportunity to show you how we’re different, and how we’ve provided additional value to our customers.
 I can present some use cases of other companies, such as [names of customers], that considered both of us but chose to work with our company.”

 If the prospect engages further, you can potentially pull together a proposal to show how you would approach their business differently and drive better results through your solution.
-For instance, customers who might be weighing using both Chorus.ai and one of our competitors might be interested to know about Chorus’s superior data provision and its integrations (with Zoom and Salesforce!)
+For instance, customers who might be weighing using both Chorus.ai and one of our competitors might be interested to know about our superior data provision and integrations with Zoom and Salesforce.